The Prince and the Plunder

 Acquisition date: 1868

-Hide and silver shield with plaque
+Two hide and silver shields with plaque

 Published / by Andrew Heavens / Leave a Comment